ChrstphrHll/npc_gen/students/Karl Cauladra.md

 ---
 ### Description
 - 6th year Gnome Rouge in Treskal
-- straight lighter blonde hair that's parted to the right, Gray eyes, and Pale skin
+- shoulder length wavy blonde hair that's plain, Gray eyes, and Pale skin
 - Is Incorruptible and Self-centered, and has Teamwork as their ideal

 ### Organizations